 top of page

-EcoRocket is designed around two main features: cost-effectiveness and eco-friendliness.
+The EcoRocket Demonstrator is a light orbital launcher designed around two main features: cost-effectiveness and eco-friendliness.

 The EcoRocket program started in 2020, based on the ecological, extremely cost effective Launch Assist System (LAS) technology.